anla11/text-region-extract/README.md

 + Step 4: Perform Otsu image binarization, using a threshold defined dynamically according to the background of the image.

-+ Step 5: Applying a low pass filter to remove the noise, which threshold is introduced in step 4.
++ Step 5: Applying a low pass filter to remove the noise, where threshold is introduced in step 4.

 + Step 6: Filter results by rates of rate of width and height of text region